Breast Cancer (Facts, Stages) (cont.)

 In situ breast cancers -- ductal carcinoma in situ (DCIS) or lobular carcinoma in situ (LCIS) -- are considered to be noninvasive forms of breast cancer.
 In these conditions, abnormalities in the cells have caused proliferation of atypical cells, but these cells have not spread beyond the ducts or lobules of the breast.

 Among invasive breast cancers, about 70% arise in cells of the ducts and are known as invasive ductal carcinomas.
 Another 10% arise in the milk glands or lobules and are termed invasive lobular carcinoma.
 The remaining breast cancers are made up of less common types of cancer, including Paget's disease of the nipple, a type of cancer that affects cells beneath the nipple.
+Inflammatory breast cancer (IBC) is an uncommon and very aggressive kind of cancer that makes up 1%-5% of breast cancers.
+In inflammatory breast cancer, the cancer cells block lymph vessels in the skin of the breast.
+The breast often appears swollen and red, or "inflamed."
 Combinations of different cancer types are also possible.

 Viewers share their comments